Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki: Introduction

-In this work, we investigate the intra-day dynamics of the macroscopic structure underlying the spatial distribution of population in Seoul and Helsinki with a percolation framework.
+In this work, we investigate the intraday dynamics of the macroscopic structure underlying the spatial distribution of populations in Seoul and Helsinki with a percolation framework.
 We examine the characteristics of clusters of highly populated areas and the connectivity between these clusters as they are created by occupying areas from high to low population in this framework.
-We observe that the growth patterns of the largest clusters in the real-world and randomly shuffled population data are significantly different, and highly populated areas during daytime are denser and form larger clusters than during nighttime by analyzing the size of the largest clusters, the radius of gyration of occupied areas, and the correlation length of clusters in the data.
-We investigate the cluster size distributions at percolation critical point and observe that their power-law exponents during daytime are lower than during nighttime, indicating that the spatial distributions of urban population during daytime and nighttime belong to different universality classes.
-We measure the area-perimeter fractal dimension of the collection of clusters at critical point and observe that the fractal dimensions during daytime are higher than during nighttime, indicating that the perimeters of high-population clusters during daytime are more rough than during nighttime.
+We observe that the growth patterns of the largest clusters in the real-world and randomly shuffled population data are significantly different, and highly populated areas during the daytime are denser and form larger clusters than highly populated areas during the nighttime by analyzing the size of the largest clusters, the radius of gyration of occupied areas, and the correlation length of clusters in the data.
+We investigate the cluster-size distributions at the percolation critical point and observe that their power-law exponents during daytime are lower than during nighttime, indicating that the spatial distributions of urban population during daytime and nighttime belong to different universality classes.
+We measure the area-perimeter fractal dimension of the collection of clusters and observe that the fractal dimensions during the daytime are higher than those during the nighttime, indicating that the perimeters of high-population clusters during daytime are rougher than during nighttime.